Board of directors

 Melissa and her husband Bill have six children including some which were adopted.
 She has been a gestational carrier three times and has completed a sibling journey for a same sex couple from Belgium.
 Melissa has served as an advocate, trainer and public speaker on a variety of subject matters including surrogacy, adoption and the foster care system.

 The MHB Advisory Circle was established in 2016, and includes up to 12 leading professionals in the surrogacy field.
 It is a unique forum for discussing legal, medical, financial, and social issues that are of relevance to surrogacy and gay parenting among knowledgable and caring professionals, parents and surrogates.
 This advisory board meets bi-monthly at our conferences and it already proved as a source for significant improvements to our programs.

 Jerald S. Goldstein, M.D.

 Founder and medical director of Fertility Specialists of Texas, Dr. Jerald S. Goldstein is a native Texan who received his medical degree from the University of Texas Southwestern Medical School, Dallas.
 He is board certified in both obstetrics and gynecology and reproductive endocrinology and infertility.
 Dr. Goldstein was an assistant professor in the division of reproductive endocrinology at Washington University Medical Center, St. Louis.
 He has presented before numerous medical conferences and published in such peer-reviewed journals as Fertility and Sterility and Obstetrics and Gynecology.
 Dr. Goldstein is a member of the American Society of Reproductive Medicine, the American College of Obstetrics and Gynecology and the Society of Reproductive Endocrinology and Infertility.
 Dr. Goldstein has repeatedly been recognized by peers and patients alike as a leader in his field.
-He has been voted a Best Doctor in D Magazine, most recently in 2016, as well as listed as a top doctor in several publications including Texas Monthly’s annual list of Super Doctors.
+He has been voted a Best Doctor in D Magazine, as well as listed as a top doctor in several publications including Texas Monthly’s annual list of Super Doctors.